knpuniversity/javascript/knpu/ep2-es6/spread-operator.md

 What will happen now?
 The array has *4* things, but we only have 3 arguments?
 Let's find out!
 Run the script!

-It's the *same* results!
-Thanks to the spread operator, `pizza` is passed as the first argument, then `gelato`, `sushi` and finally, hamburger is passed as the 4th argument.
-Since the function doesn't have a 4th argument, it's juts ignored!
+It's the *same* result!
+Thanks to the spread operator, `pizza` is passed as the first argument, then `gelato`, `sushi` and finally, cheeseburger is passed as the 4th argument.
+Since the function doesn't have a 4th argument, it's just ignored!

 ## Spread Operator as an Array Merge